VHDPlus/vhdplus-website/docs/guide_nios2.md

 The processor can be used like a 32-Bit microcontroller, but you can configure it according to your needs.
 Just add more I/Os or another SPI interface if you need them!
 Of course you can still use the left over logic elements and RAM together with the processor to combine FPGA and microcontroller.

-Because this processor can be programmed with c++, people made the Arduino libraries compatible with the Nios II processor.<br>
+Because this processor can be programmed with c++, people made the Arduino libraries compatible with the Nios II processor.
 Check out the NIOSDuino project on GitHub for more information: <a href="https://github.com/dimag0g/nios_duino" target="_blank">NIOSDuino</a>

 ![VHDP Overview](assets/getstarted/NIOSDuino.PNG)